 The UNGPs framework sets criteria for determining the relationship between corporate activities and human rights harms as well as the human rights risks associated with such activities.
 Based on these criteria, any company that sources from Moroccan-occupied Western Sahara would face significant reputational risks and could also face legal challenges if their operations cause, contribute, or can be linked to human rights violations in the territory.

 The incoming Biden Administration will encounter significant pressure from Members of Congress, human rights organizations, and legal scholars to reverse U.S. recognition of Morocco’s claims to the Western Sahara and to reaffirm MINURSO’s mandate.
 The Sahrawi’s right to self-determination enjoys bipartisan support from liberal and conservative Members of Congress, ranging from Senator Patrick Leahy (D-VT) to Senator James Inhofe (R-OK).
-Moreover, foreign policy experts, including former National Security Advisor John Bolton, House Foreign Affairs Committee Chairman Eliot Engel (D-NY), and former Secretary of State James Baker have decried Trump’s new policy and called for its reversal.
+Moreover, foreign policy experts of various political persuasions, including former National Security Advisor John Bolton, House Foreign Affairs Committee Chairman Eliot Engel (D-NY), and former Secretary of State James Baker have decried Trump’s new policy and called for its reversal.
 This will make it easier for the new Administration to restore U.S. adherence to internationally recognized principles.

-Accordingly, companies considering business in the region are strongly advised to ensure that their operations are consistent with international standards and their supply chains do not include products from Western Sahara purchased through Morocco.
+Accordingly, companies considering business in the region are strongly advised to ensure that their operations are consistent with international standards and that their supply chains do not include products from the Western Sahara purchased through Morocco.